 Keiana was a developer assigned to develop code for a new product.
 Although she had been working on the code for several months, she kept running into dead ends.
 Instead of patching together a temporary solution that would allow her to use the code she worked so hard to create, she decided to discuss the issue with her team to crowdsource a solution.
-Her primary goal was to ensure the code didn’t lead to problems down the road or undermine the quality of the product.
+Her primary goal was to ensure the code didn’t lead to problems down the road and/or undermine the quality of the product.

 Example 3: Addressing issues of honesty